HusseinLezzaik/Startup/Ideas.md

 71. Help 8 billion people have the life style of the top 10% that's full of energy, education, etc. Technology can solve all these problems.
 72. 3D Printing, remove complexity in manufacturing process
 73. Quantum Computing
+74. Solve the problem of thinking everyday what to buy from stores, and what food to eat.
+Have a subscription based model where using an app or website, you plan your meal for a month in advance and pay a fee.
+Everything will be delivered for you weekly maybe.
+You then don't need to worry about eating the right nutrition for you, driving to buy food, etc. Save time for people to focus on doing their things.

 ## Industry
 1. AI